arthurnn/cheatly/README.md

 # Cheatly

 This is a command line toolset to handle the cheat-sheets reposity located at [sheets](https://github.com/arthurnn/cheatly/tree/master/sheets) folder.

-This gem is inspired by https://github.com/defunkt/cheat.
+This gem is not a fork but inspired by [defunkt/cheat](https://github.com/defunkt/cheat).
+However instead of using a full server to store the sheets, it uses github as central repository, making more reliable and easy to add new ones.

 ## Please, help.
 Adding a new cheat-sheet